adaanene/project_7-Devops_Tooling_Website_Solution/project_9.md

     `cat /mnt/apps/README.md`

-    If you see the changes you made then everything works perfectly
+    If you see the changes you made then everything works perfectly.